What is it?

 In an Australasian context, there remain very few published studies examining the effects of extending school hours on student learning and outcomes, with this intervention strategy generally occurring in combination with other approaches, such as phonics-based reading lessons happening after school.
 While there have been some calls to extend the school day in Australia, this is mostly in response to the increased number of parents working.
 Australian students already spend more hours in school than OECD averages, which may contribute to the lack of interest in, or academic discussion about, extending school hours in Australia.

 How secure is the evidence?

 The evidence is moderately secure.
 Decisions to lengthen the school year or school day are often one component of wider approaches to school reform.
-This makes attributing any learning gains to additional time difficult.
-Gains are not consistent across studies, indicating that additional time may be used ineffectively.
-Discrete or targeted programs are more likely to have been evaluated robustly, though even here there is substantial variation in impact.
+This makes attributing any learning gains to the additional time itself difficult.
+Gains are not consistent across studies, indicating that additional time alone is not enough — it must be used effectively.
+Discrete or targeted programs are more likely to have been evaluated robustly than other ways of extending learning time, and even here there is substantial variation in impact.

 What are the costs?

 Overall, costs are estimated as moderate.
 The average cost of teaching a student is about $37 per day in primary school and about $45 per day in secondary.
 Extending the school year by two weeks would therefore require about $370 per student per year for primary schools and about $450 per student per year for secondary.